linl33/bohemia/guide/guide.md

 - Log into OpenHDS Mobile via the Supervisor log-in with credentials: admin/test
 - Click "Sync Database", "Sync Field Workers", "Sync Extra Forms"
-- In "Show Stats", everything should be green (if with real data)
+- In "Show Stats", everything should be green before going out to collect data(if with real data)

 ## Synchronizing ODKCollect